-7. Transition to Trajectory Based Operations (section 4.5.1)

-In 2023 the second study to support the transition to TBO will be completed.
+6. Transition to Trajectory Based Operations (section 4.5.1) In 2023 the second study to support the transition to TBO has been completed.
 This study builds the framework needed to take innovative ideas from the level of conceptual demonstration to the pre-operational trial phase.
+Further studies in support to the